tannerjh5/jekyll-now/_posts/2016-11-18-Week-Thirteen.md

 LinkedIn and GitHub are both very powerful sites to show-off your skills and impress recruiters.
 Tend to your repos, make those connections, get those endorsements -- they help a lot more than you might think.

 ## Joke of the week (Now, DoS-Free!):
-This game I bought said ‘Requires Windows Vista or better’, So I installed Linux.
+This game I bought said ‘Requires Windows Vista or better’, so I installed Linux.